 Now used worldwide by over 60 organisations on every continent, the Open Standards for the Practice of Conservation (shorthand Conservation Standards or CS) are what it says on the label:

 Open – the intellectual property is non-propriety and shared.
 There is a ‘place for everything’ and ‘everything has a place’ within the framework, thus tools from a huge variety of sources can be slotted in and used within the overall framework.

 Standards – if the steps of the process are used well, you will have the best possible chance of doing things correctly and having the best outcomes.
 As there is a common lexicon, communication between projects is easy – everyone can understand exactly what you mean.

-Practice – the OS are focused on change and having real impacts in your area and project.
+Practice – the CS are focused on change and having real impacts in your area and project.

-Conservation – the OS have been developed specifically for conservation although they use tools from many different disciplines.
+Conservation – the CS have been developed specifically for conservation although they use tools from many different disciplines.

 The five steps of the management cycle are: